nikhillondhe9/openag-cloud-v1/DeviceCommunications.md

 - Google cloud storage for blobs (images)
 - React / Flask web / mobile UI

-## Step 1: Register a Food Computer
+## Step 1: Register a Food Computer™
-Our standard device is a Beaglebone Black running Debian 9.3.
-All our code also works on OSX.
+Our standard microcomputer is a Beaglebone Black running Debian 9.3.
+All our code also runs on OSX.
-- On the device we generate RSA public and private keys.
+- On the device we run a script which:
+  - Generates RSA public and private keys.
-- On the device we use curl to POST the public key to a firebase cloud function.
+  - Uses curl to POST the public key to a firebase cloud function.
-- The user is given a 'verification code' to enter into the UI.
   - The firebase cloud function inserts the public key into a firestore document database, along with some metadata (verification code, device MAC, user's email).
+  - The script prints a 'verification code' for the user to enter into the UI.

-## Step 2: Authenticate a Food Computer
+## Step 2: Authenticate a Food Computer™
-- Log into our web UI (or create an account).
+- User logs into our UI (or creates an account).
-- On the device registration page, enter the 'verification code'. you got in step 1.
+- On the device registration page, user enters the 'verification code'. they got in step 1.
-- The web UI will find the devices public key in the firestore database and create an authorized device in our IoT MQTT registry.
+- The UI will find the devices public key in the firestore database and create an authorized device in our IoT MQTT registry.
-- The web UI will also make an entry in the device table in the datastore and link the device to the user's account.
+- The UI will also make an entry in the device table in the datastore and link the device to the user's account.

-## Step 3: Run a Climate Recipe on the Food Computer
+## Step 3: Run a Climate Recipe on the Food Computer™
+- User chooses or creates a climate recipe and sends it to the Food Computer™.
+  - The climate recipe is serialized into our new JSON format.
+  - The JSON is published as an IoT config message to the Food Computer™.
+  - The Food Computer™ runs the climate recipe.

-## Step 4: The Food Computer publishes data
+## Step 4: The Food Computer™ publishes data
+- While a recipe is running, the Food Computer™ publishes data and images according to the schedule specified in the climate recipe.
+- Our PubSub service (running managed virtual machines) receives, validates and saves the data in a BigQuery dataset.
+Images are indexed and stored in cloud storage.

-## Step 5: Monitor a Food Computer using the web UI
+## Step 5: Monitor a Food Computer™ using the UI
+- The UI shows the user the current state of their Food Computers™:
+  - Current and historical environmental variables.
+  - Status of the running climate recipe.
+  - Latest image (or timelaps up to now).
+  - Alerts based on ML / CV we do in the future.